 Finally, a family lawyer will help their client prepare for what could happen during and after the divorce.
 The reality is sacrifices often have to be made after a long-term marriage ends, no matter how cooperative the couple is.
 A good lawyer will be honest, and tell their client that they should expect to work for a few years longer than initially planed, or that travelling every winter won’t be a strong possibility.

-At Shulman Law Firm, our experienced team of family lawyers provides practical advice and effective representation in relation to divorce in Ontario.
-Contact us to schedule free consultation and let us show you how we can assist you.
+At Shulman & Partners LLP, our experienced team of family lawyers provides practical advice and effective representation in relation to divorce in Ontario.
+Contact us to schedule consultation and let us show you how we can assist you.